redis/redis-doc/topics/modules-intro.md

 the same allocator Redis uses, and the memory allocated using these functions is reported by the `INFO` command in the memory section, is accounted when enforcing the `maxmemory` policy, and in general is a first citizen of the Redis executable.
-On the contrar, the method allocated inside modules with libc `malloc()` is transparent to Redis.
+On the contrary, the method allocated inside modules with libc `malloc()` is transparent to Redis.

 Another reason to use the modules functions in order to allocate memory